Add a recipe

 Divide fresh yeast by 2 for active dried, or by 3 for instant.
 So 42g fresh yeast equals 21g active dried or 14g instant.
 Active dried must be dissolved in warm water first, while instant goes straight into flour.
 Fresh yeast has about 70% water content, which is why you need more of it by weight.

 It depends on the ingredient.
-Using the spoon-and-level method: 1 cup of all-purpose flour is about 120g, 1 cup of bread flour is 130g, 1 cup of sugar is 200g, and 1 cup of butter is 227g (2 sticks).
+Using the spoon-and-level method: 1 cup of all-purpose flour is about 120g, 1 cup of bread flour is also 120g, 1 cup of sugar is 200g, and 1 cup of butter is 227g (2 sticks).
 Scooping directly from the bag can add 20-30g extra per cup.
 Weighing ingredients in grams is always more accurate than measuring by volume.

 It depends on the style and your experience.
 Neapolitan: 60–65% (easy to shape, classic chewy crust).
 New York: 62–68% (slightly more open crumb).
 Roman/al taglio: 70–80% (light, airy, harder to handle).
 Start at the lower end of each range and increase as your shaping skills improve.
 Higher hydration dough needs gentler handling, longer fermentation, and well-floured surfaces.